vertis-infotech/ror-jumpstart/README.md

 for each.
 This is especially true in the RoR world where you can readily map these requirements to known "gems" capturing best practices:

-* Devise for User login, registration, password management.
+* [Devise[(https://github.com/plataformatec/devise) for User login, registration, password management.
-* ActiveScaffold for CRUD and search for many business objects (a.k.a. domain objects).
+* [ActiveScaffold](https://github.com/activescaffold/active_scaffold) for CRUD and search for many business objects (a.k.a. domain objects).
-* Cancan for Access controls over domain objects.
+* [Cancan](https://github.com/ryanb/cancan) for Access controls over domain objects.
-* Heroku for Deployment to a cloud based environment.
+* [Heroku platform](http://www.heroku.com) and [gem](https://github.com/heroku/heroku) for easy deployment to a cloud based environment.

 In theory, all these components play together nicely out-of-the-box.
 In practice, you are often required to know a lot more than you could